-Depending on the results of the searches and surveys, your conveyancer may raise a number of enquiries with your seller's conveyancer, while answering queries from your buyer's conveyancer.
+Depending on the results of the searches and surveys, your solicitor may raise a number of enquiries with your seller's solicitor.
+If you’re selling a property at the same time, they will also answer any queries they receive from your buyer's solicitor.

 The enquiries tend to include questions about rights of way, which home contents will be included in the sale, and any planning constraints that the seller is aware of.

 If you’re buying or selling a leasehold property, there will be additional enquiries relating to the terms of the lease.
 These will include factors such as the upkeep of common areas, restrictions about what you can do to the property and whether there’s a managing agent.